In Vitro Fertilization (IVF)

-As indicated above, only the healthiest embryos are used in the transfer, so what happens to the embryos that are not used?
+As indicated above the best embryos are used for transfer, so what happens to the embryos that are not used?
 All remaining, good quality embryos that are not transferred will be frozen and stored.

-These frozen eggs can be used later on at the discretion of the couple for future use. we have a very high pregnancy rate for frozen embryo transfers.
-The advantage of freezing good quality eggs at this point is that it offers a very high chance of getting pregnant in a subsequent cycle without having to go through the whole IVF procedure again.
+These frozen embryos can be used later in a frozen cycle.
+We have high pregnancy rates for frozen embryo transfers.
+The advantage of freezing good quality embryos is the fact that it offers a very high chance of getting pregnant in a subsequent cycle without having to go through the whole IVF procedure again.